docpad-archive/documentation/community/contribute.html.md

 - For everything else that isn't bug reports (e.g. questions, support, etc), use our [Official Support Channels](http://docpad.org/support)

 ## Skeletons

-To add a new skeleton to your skeleton listing:
+To add a new skeleton to the skeleton listing:

 1. Add your new skeleton to this JSON file: https://github.com/bevry/docpad-extras/blob/docpad-6.x/exchange.json
-2. and submitting a pull request
+2. Submit the pull request for it (the page for this should appear automatically when you click "Commit Changes")

 ## Documentation